 If the existing Village operating facility becomes non-operable due to a crisis/incident, the Village needs to have a pre-approved alternative continuity facility and identified with the capacity to perform MEF.
-However, there may be a need due to special circumstances such as a breakout of an infectious disease (e.g., pandemic influenza) staff might not be able to come into work, but are important in providing essential functions.
+However, there may be a need due to special circumstances such as a breakout of an infectious disease (e.g., pandemic influenza) staff might not be able to come into work but are important in providing essential functions.
 An option could involve essential staff working from home/telework.
 To be effective, the individual would need to have access to vital records and databases to support village business, as well the robust communications necessary to sustain operation of business functions.
 Table 5 is a tool that the COOP Coordinator can use to document telework capabilities of individual staff.

-Table 5 Telework Capabilities
+Table 5.
+Telework Capabilities

-Employee Name and Title Laptop or Home Computer Access Remote Access to Vital Records and Systems (Internet and Intranet) Ability of Job Type to be Performed Remotely Eligible to Telecommute ţ
+Employee Name and Title Laptop or Home Computer Access Remote Access to Vital Records and Systems (Internet and Intranet) Ability of Job Type to be Performed Remotely Eligible to Telecommute All Employees Laptop & Cellphone All Employees All Employees All Employees